-Lorielle is school associate director and a faculty member.
+Lorielle is the Director of Conservatory Training & Academic Affairs and a faculty member.
 Credits include: SELF: BY ALISON CARSEN (writer/director/actor, Student Emmy, UCLA Directors Spotlight Award), THE WONDER PETS! (writer), I Never Saw Another Butterfly… (producer/director), Lovers (VTA Best Actress Award).
 Current projects: THIS AMERICAN DEATH (producer), WHAT IF, RIGHT NOW…?
 Based on the short story “Victory Lap” by George Saunders (writer/director).
 In LA she worked for six years for Jodie Foster and her Paramount Pictures financed company, Egg Pictures (Meg LeFauve, president) on multiple features and as story editor for projects Egg was developing.
 BFA (NYU-Atlantic), MFA (UCLA), Ed.M.
 (Harvard), FIND Producing Lab Fellow.

 Broadway: West Side Story; Twelve Angry Men; Cat on a Hot Tin Roof; Judgement at Nuremberg; Side Man; Barrymore.
 Off Broadway and Regional work at Naked Angels, George Street Playhouse (also directed), New York Stage and Film, Paper Mill, Old Globe, Williamstown, and Penguin Rep. Films: Kissing Jessica Stein, The Night We Never Met, and Jungle 2 Jungle.
 TV: Currently recurring on “Law and Order: SVU” as Judge Solani.
 Coaching/teaching privately and in workshops for over ten years.
 Has lectured and taught at several other training programs, including the Actors Center, Naked Angels Theatre School, American Academy of Dramatic Arts and Rutgers.